MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-policy-with-managed-identity.md

     :::image type="content" source="media/updatepolicy/managed-identity-ids.png" alt-text="Screenshot of Azure portal area with managed identity IDs." lightbox="media/updatepolicy/managed-identity-ids.png":::

-1. Run the following [.alter-merge policy managed_identity](alter-merge-managed-identity-policy-command.md) command, replacing `<objectId>` with the managed identity **Principle ID** from the previous step.
+1. Run the following [.alter-merge policy managed_identity](alter-merge-managed-identity-policy-command.md) command, replacing `<objectId>` with the managed identity **Principal ID** from the previous step.
 This command sets a [managed identity policy](../management/managed-identity-policy.md) on the cluster that allows the managed identity to be used with the update policy.

     ````kusto
     .alter-merge cluster policy managed_identity ```[